 Prerequisite: ASL 52 or 52B.
 Course may be offered in two 2-unit modules (ASL 53A-53B).
 Students must complete both modules with a grade of C or better to advance to the next level.

-Acceptable for credit: UC/CSU Continuation of American Sign Language: Expanded study of Sign Language with emphasis on conversation skills and storytelling; continued expansion of knowledge of Deaf culture and Deaf community.
-0850.00 AA/AS area 3; CSU area C2; IGETC area Language
+Continuation of American Sign Language: Expanded study of Sign Language with emphasis on conversation skills and storytelling; continued expansion of knowledge of Deaf culture and Deaf community.
+0850.00

 ASL 53A, American Sign Language IV (Module A)